cippee/SolventSafari-for-GROMACS/README.md

 # SolventSafari-for-GROMACS
-A collection of DFT-MM/MD parametrized boxes of non-acqueous solvents for GROMACS
+A collection of DFT-MM/MD parametrized boxes of non-water solvents for GROMACS.